 Different places have different climates.
 At any given time, one area could be having a dry-heat kind of summer, while another could be having high amounts of gray skies and heavy humidity.
 These unpredictable seasonal shifts can wreak havoc on any skin type and cause problems like acne, flaking, and blemishes that take long to fade away.
-When it comes to adapting to sudden changes in the weather, no one is totally immune from having at least one skin condition caused by them.
+When it comes to adapting to sudden changes in the weather, no one is immune from having at least one skin condition caused by them.

 Dry skin caused by equally dry weather can lead to irritation and eventually breakouts, so it’s essential to know how to avoid it before it hits us even harder.
 No matter how young or old you are, keeping your skin moisturized is vital to prevent skin issues in the future.
 More factors can come into play, but tackling dryness is a primary key to keeping skin healthy.
 But first, let’s define what “dryness” is in both contexts.

 What does “dry” weather mean?

 According to National Geographic, dry weather means weather that has low to no precipitation.
-This means that even though the weather isn’t technically hot, there is low moisture in the air.
-Have you ever inhaled deeply and then felt a stinging sensation in your nose right after?
+This means that even though the weather isn’t technically hot, there is insufficient moisture in the air.
+Have you ever inhaled profoundly and then felt a stinging sensation in your nose right after?
 That’s a sign of dry air.
 Different factors can cause dry weather more frequently in some places, like surrounding bodies of water and the distance of the area to the Earth’s equator and any surrounding mountains.